2019, Vol. 4 Issue 2, Part B

 How to cite this article:

 Sri.
-Jayan TD and Dr. Biju Lukose Kudakasseril.
+Jayan TD, Dr. Biju Lukose Kudakasseril.
 Effect of three different instructional methods on selected physical and performance related variables of football players.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2019; 4(2): 86-89.
+Int J Yogic Hum Mov Sports Sciences 2019;4(2):86-89.